 5. Online Classes

 Our girls have been LOVING Mrs. Kimball’s Kids Cook Real Food eCourse.
 We got it back in the summer, and they’ve been begging to finish it over Christmas break.

-If you get something like a cooking class for your kids, you can always couple it with a small physical gift, like a cute apron!
+If you get something like a cooking class for your kids, you can always couple it with a small physical gift, like handmade apron or other cute apron!
 We gifted my girls matching aprons one Christmas a few years ago (ones that matched mine as well!), and they still love using them.